40

 Years in the Making

-Undeterred by his father’s hopes for him to become an architect, Klaus choose an apprenticeship as a cabinet maker.
-As his journey continued setting the stage for what would one day become his lifelong dream.
+Undeterred by his father's hopes for him to become an architect, Klaus chose an

 He then pursued and completed education in engineering and construction in Germany.